Aaron0696/BtwnANOVAPowSim/README.md

 On the left is the simulated power, presented in a table.
 Each row corresponds to one effect, for the 2 x 3 ANOVA, there are three effects, the main effect of Attention and Difficulty, and the interaction effect between the two.

-We can see that we have fairly good power for each of the effects, hovering around 0.8 power.
+We can see that we have fairly good power for each of the effects, hovering around *0.8*.

-The graph is a visual representation of the population means for each condition, which acts as a way for users to doublecheck if they have imputted the intended values correctly.
+The graph is a visual representation of the population means for each condition, allowing users to doublecheck if they have imputted the intended values correctly.

-Just for fun, let me half the condition sizes to 25 each and compare the drop in power.
-Notice that the power drops substantially for all effects.
+Just for fun, imagine I want to be lazy and only collect half the intended sample.
+I half the condition sizes to 25 each and compare the drop in power.
+Notice that the power drops substantially for all effects and I might want to think twice about collecting less.

 <img src="./pictures/output2.png" alt="output2.jpg" width="650" height="400"/>

 ## Limitations and Future Directions

-Some limitations and possible future directions for improving this app but not implemented due to constraints on my end.
-But do feedback if you think that certain prospects will be useful or interesting!
-I created a google forms for anonymized feedback at https://forms.gle/DtFMw23xbA8Y8n4E9.
+Some limitations and future directions for improving this app but not implemented due to constraints on my end.
+But do give feedback if you think that certain prospects will be useful or interesting!
+I created a google forms for anonymized feedback at https://forms.gle/DtFMw23xbA8Y8n4E9, where you can share your opinions or suggestions for the app!

 * Extension to include power simulation for post-hoc tests.
 * Extension to include repeated measures ANOVA, mixed ANOVA, regression and other analysis.